flou-ai/flou/docs/docs/getting-started/index.md

         % source venv/bin/activate
         (venv) % pip install flou

-    !!! warning "Flou hasn't been released in Pypi yet"

-        To install Flou you will need access to the `flou` repo and point to it:

-            pip install -e "git+https://github.com/flou-ai/flou/#egg=flou&subdirectory=flou"

 1. Create an `app.py` file, the entrypoint for your Flou project and a `requirements.txt` file for your project dependencies: